 Former EPA Employees Write Letter To Senate Making Case Against Pruitt

-Former EPA Employees Write Letter To Senate Making Case Against - News9.com - Oklahoma City, OK - News, Weather, Video and Sports During his historically long Senate committee hearing, EPA administrator nominee and Oklahoma Attorney General Scott Pruitt answered more than 1,200 questions, but it's one specific answer that's raising eyebrows.
+Former EPA Employees Write Letter To Senate Making Case Against - NewsOn6.com - Tulsa, OK - News, Weather, Video and Sports - KOTV.com During his historically long Senate committee hearing, EPA administrator nominee and Oklahoma Attorney General Scott Pruitt answered more than 1,200 questions, but it's one specific answer that's raising eyebrows.
 "I had every authority to dismiss that case when I came into office.

 Add your comments below